Catherine Davies, BA (Hons) Integrative-Relational Counselling, MBACP

 I welcome working with people from all walks of life and offer a safe, comfortable, non-judgmental and confidential space for you to explore whatever issues are troubling you.

-I imagine you have not been feeling the best you could be for sometime, and you may need some help in understanding and improving some area’s of your life?
+I imagine you have not been feeling the best you could be for sometime, whether you are struggling with anxiety, depression, relationship/family issues, poor self-esteem, bereavement, addiction or something else.
+You may feel you need some help in understanding and improving some area’s of your life?
 My aim as a counsellor is to support you to do just that, by essentially helping you make sense of it all.
 The work we aim to do together is to increase your self-awareness by facilitating breathing space, slowing down the pace and above all, offering patience to the process.
 In turn, a renewed sense of hope, fulfilment and contentment, is likely to follow.

 If you feel you may wish to share your experiences with more than a friend or work colleague, seeking a confidential and supportive therapist may be the best way forward.
 Be rest assured that whatever you bring to therapy (and nothing is out of bounds) you will be treated with warmth, compassion, dignity and respect.